 Pamper and bathe – Bathe with a shampoo designed to sooth irritated skin.
 But remember not to bathe too frequently – you don’t want dry eye or to dry out your dog’s skin.

-Boost their natural defences – One of the simplest ways to guard against the irritating symptoms of hay fever and other dog skin conditions is to ensure that your pet’s natural skin defences are in tip-top condition with a supplement like YuMEGA Itchy Dog.
+Boost their natural defences and immune system – One of the simplest ways to guard against the irritating symptoms of hay fever and other dog skin conditions is to ensure that your pet’s natural skin defences are in tip-top condition with a supplement like YuDERM Itchy Dog.

 Summer is our favourite season for outside play.
 Prevent hay fever to maximise your quality time outdoors.